BurnySc2/obfuscate-python-sc2/README.md

 ## FAQ

-### I use another library but it keeps obfuscating the function methods
+### I use another library but it keeps obfuscating the function methods and as a result it crashes

 Create a new entry of your library name, e.g. `numpy`, and add it to the list of ignore names in `opy_config_default.txt` in the variable `external_modules`.